myawnhc/MSF/README.md

 ### TODO: Additional process steps

-Currently only 3 of seven steps needed to fully process an order are implemented:
+Currently only about half of the seven steps needed to fully process an order are implemented:
 - Order creation
 - Price Lookup
 - Inventory Reservation (needs change to final stage)